TG9541/stm8ef/README.md

 * some bugfixes (e.g. SEE better for "Subroutine Threaded")
 * reduced binary code size

-Including `main.c` an interactive system uses below 5500 bytes!
+The binary of an interactive system uses below 5500 bytes (including `main.c`).

 New features: